Contextual Embedding-based Clustering to Identify Topics for Healthcare Service Improvement: Result Analysis

 For small datasets, we generated 3, 5, 10, 15, and 20 topics.
-As presented in Table \ref{table-coherence-small}, kBERT performed exceptionally well in handling short-text patient feedback, achieving the highest coherence score of 0.53 for 3 topics, demonstrating its strong ability to extract meaningful insights from limited and sparse patient feedback data.
-Additionally, in the Clickbait-title (500) dataset, kBERT achieved a strong coherence score of 0.45 for 5 topics, reinforcing its strength in short-text small dataset scenarios.
-This suggests that BERT embeddings are particularly useful for extracting meaningful insights from short and sparse healthcare-related feedback.
+As shown in Table~\ref{table-coherence-small}, kBERT achieved the highest coherence score of 0.53 for 3 topics on Patient Feedback, demonstrating its effectiveness in short and sparse data.
+It also performed well on the Clickbait-title (500) dataset, scoring 0.45 for 5 topics, reinforcing the usefulness of BERT embeddings in low-resource short-text scenarios.